 Hello!
 My name is Elisabeth Fondell.
 I quit my corporate retail job in May of 2016 and have been on a self appointed sabbatical ever since.
-In the pursuit of reclaiming my life, I’ve spent the last nine months filling my days with travel to illuminating places, thought provoking words, poems, pottery, and the pursuit of wholeness.
+In the pursuit of reclaiming my life, I’ve spent this sabbatical filling my days with travel to illuminating places, thought provoking words, poems, pottery, and the pursuit of wholeness.

 This blog is a tangible way to process my ever evolving ideas about what it means to be alive in this world.
 We are complicated beings that are always flowing through something: seasons of busyness, hardship, stress, celebration, ordinary time, adventure.
 Too often we don’t take time to stop and just be in the highs and lows and middles, to be there even when it’s hard to process.